Make sure your electric fencing is monitored and serviced regularly

-It’s a sign of the times – burglar proofing, state-of-the-art alarm systems monitored 24-hours by a security provider and learners being protected by high walls that are topped with high voltage electric fences, that in order to be effective, should also be monitored 24 hours a day.
+It’s a sign of the times – burglar proofing, state-of-the-art alarm systems monitored 24 hours by a security provider and people being protected by high walls that are topped with high voltage electric fence, that in order to be effective, should also be monitored 24 hours a day.

 “Criminals are becoming more brazen in how they access schools and tertiary facilities, and are targeting electric fences,” says Stefan Oberholtzer, managing director for Chubb Security Southern Africa.

-“This practice particularly occurs over weekends when service providers are not available to be called out to repair the ‘faulty’ electric fence,” says Oberholtzer
+“This practice particularly occurs over weekends when electric fencing installation providers are not available to be called out to repair the ‘faulty’ electric fence,” says Oberholtzer.

 “In addition, it must be noted that an electric fence that is not monitored does not offer much protection at all and, like your alarm system, it should be maintained and serviced just as regularly,” concludes Oberholtzer.